40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 The Waiheʻe Ridge Trail is one of the most beautiful day hikes on Maui!

-That being said, the Waiheʻe Ridge Trail is also one of the most popular trails on Maui, but if you plan it right, Waiheʻe Ridge can be enjoyed with far fewer crowds, which I encourage you to read more about in my separate post.
+That being said, the Waiheʻe Ridge Trail is also one of the most popular trails on Maui, but if you plan it right, Waiheʻe Ridge can be enjoyed with far fewer crowds, which I encourage you to read all the details in my separate post linked below.

 Read My Separate Post: Waiheʻe Ridge Trail